CESNET/Nemea-Supervisor/README.md

 ### Signals

-Signal handler catches following signals:
+Signal handler catches the following signals:

-- SIGTERM - stops all running modules and does not generate backup file (the only case modules are stopped)
+- SIGTERM - stops all running modules, does not generate backup file (the only case modules are stopped)
 - SIGINT - it let the modules continue running and generates backup file
 - SIGQUIT - same as SIGINT
 - SIGSEGV - this is for case something goes wrong during runtime.
 SIGSEGV is catched, modules continue running and backup file is saved.